Digitl-Alchemyst/dev100/Day-9/day9.md

     - 🏋️‍♂️ Warm-up Exercise: Create a function that can take any kind of value—whether it's a number, a string of text, a boolean value (`true` or `false`), or even more complex types like objects or arrays—and determine what type it is.
 The function should then return that type as a string of text.

     - 🦺 Project: Some Docubot Firebase Stuff, Worked on 100 daily coding challenge project.
+Made overview md doc for the AI SaaS challenge

 ### 5. 🏃 **Daily Reset**: